Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Troubleshooting Debugger Issues

-If you are experiencing issues using the debugger, please follow these steps before opening an issue on GitHub:
+If you are experiencing issues using the debugger, please follow these steps before opening an issue on GitHub.
+Note that the trace global may contain confidential information, so you should review the contents and mask/remove anything that you want to keep private.

 1. Open a terminal on your server and zn to the namespace containing the class or routine you are debugging.